wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.7 - 2015/04/03 =
+* Tweak - Made the product thumbnail a clickable link to the product on All Results Search pages.
+Before only the product title was linked
+* Tweak - add_filter to 'pre_get_posts' to set the post type again to 'product' search from Products if have 3rd party plugin set query post type wpshock_search_filter on 'post' or 'page'
+* Fix - Changed 'p' argument name to 'psp' argument name inside legacy api url to fix conflict with WordPress 'p' Post ID argument

 = 2.2.6 - 2015/03/19 =
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7